faamir/MLP/README.md

 # MLP
-Multi Layer Perceptron with theano in Python
+Multi Layer Perceptron with Theano in Python